RubenEschauzier/traversal-metric-workshop-paper/content/introduction.md

 5) Here's how those techniques work.
 </span>

+<span class="todo" data-author="RV">Describe very clearly what a <q>traversal strategy</q> is, and how it differ from other factors.
+Should be clear: what's in, what's out.</span>

 <span class="comment" data-author="RV">Swap the order of sentences in the next para.
 Start with the conclusion: we can't measure things.
 Then elaborate why (shortcomings of existing approaches).</span>
 [Previous work](cite:cites taelman2023link, hartig2016walking) has utilized result arrival times and total execution time to assess the performance of different traversal strategies.
 While this approach is sufficient when comparing traversal strategies within the same engine and environment, it falls short when comparing different engine implementations and environments.